 In addition to mechanisms discussed under the identification of language needs section below, the Partnering District, Municipal and Superior Courts of Eastern Washington will track this internal data in a case management system where available, and/or case files if case management is not automated.
-On a yearly basis, the court will analyze the data collected to identify whether services requested are in fact provided, assist in the allocation of language access resources, and identify gaps in the provision of services to address future needs.
-The Courts that are not a part of the reimbursement program will seek assistance from the AOC Interpreter Coordinators Office for direction and assistance in tracking their data.
+On a quarterly basis, the court will analyze the data collected to identify whether services requested are in fact provided, assist in the allocation of language access resources, and identify gaps in the provision of services to address future needs.